 This Christmas-themed display of table covers and bedspreads, that I admired at the market held twice a week in town.

-As well as these abstract Christmas trees by a lovely jewellery shop in Palladio’s Basilica.
+As well as these abstract Christmas trees next to a lovely jewellery shop in Palladio’s Basilica.

 I haven’t done any Christmas shopping just yet!
-When I eventually do it though, I think I will let myself be seduced by the array of wonderful Christmas toys I’ve seen in a couple of shops.
+When I eventually do it though, I think I will let myself be seduced by the array of wonderful Christmas mechanical and battery-operated displays I’ve seen in a couple of shops.
 They have nothing of the plastic multifunctionality associated with developmental toys these days.
 They just inspire wonder and bring back the magic of Christmas, that for me somehow has been lost.

 I mean, just look at this:

-This carousel would be a great future heirloom present for my baby.
+This carousel would be a great future heirloom to give to my baby one day.

-… as it is much easier to fit in a suitcase rather than boxes of scrumptious panettone like these.
+Plus, it is much easier to fit in the suitcase for our forthcoming trip back to England than boxes of scrumptious panettone.

-Talking of Christmas magic and excitement, though, I had a moment of pure wonder only a couple of days ago, when, upon reaching Piazza dei Signori – the main square in town – I realised it has been covered with a web of lights that climbs all the way up the tall watchtower.
+Talking of Christmas magic and excitement, I had a moment of pure wonder only a couple of days ago, when, upon reaching Piazza dei Signori – the main square in town – I realised it had been covered with a web of lights that climb all the way up the tall watchtower – the majestic Torre Bissara.

 It’s stunning!
 And I can only imagine how amazing it would look once the lights are on.